jay2sharma/mongodbsink/README.md

 Copy jar from above zip file in to new plugins directory

-2. Create image from Docker file
+2. Create image from Docker file in local and push to image repo

 docker build -t mong-sink:latest .